Ptychography: Extending crystallography to non-crystalline samples (1999)

-Widespread interest in ptychography only started after the first demonstration of iterative phase-retrieval X-ray ptychography in 2007 at the Swiss Light Source (SLS).
-Progress at X-ray wavelengths was then quick.
+Modern ptychography and general uptake (2004–present)

+In 2004, Faulkner and Rodenburg introduced the Ptychographical Iterative Engine (PIE) algorithm, which enabled iterative phase retrieval from overlapping diffraction patterns and laid the foundation for later refinements such as the extended PIE (ePIE) algorithm.
+Widespread interest in ptychography followed the first experimental demonstration of iterative X-ray ptychography in 2007 at the Swiss Light Source (SLS), where overlapping diffraction data were used for lensless imaging.
+In 2008, Thibault and collaborators further advanced the field by applying the difference-map (DM) iterative inversion algorithm to ptychographic data, allowing the simultaneous reconstruction of both the probe and the object functions.
+Later, mixed-state ptychography was introduced to account for partial coherence and experimental instabilities, thereby enhancing the accuracy and robustness of reconstructions.

+These developments triggered rapid progress at X-ray wavelengths and established modern iterative ptychography as a robust and quantitative imaging technique.
 By 2010, the SLS had developed X-ray ptychotomography, now a major application of the technique.
-Thibault, also working at the SLS, developed the difference-map (DM) iterative inversion algorithm and mixed-state ptychography.
 Since 2010, several groups have developed the capabilities of ptychography to characterize and improve reflective and refractive X-ray optics.
 Bragg ptychography, for measuring strain in crystals, was demonstrated by Hruszkewycz in 2012.
 In 2012 it was also shown that electron ptychography could improve on the resolution of an electron lens by a factor of five, a method which was used in 2018 to provide the highest-resolution transmission image ever obtained earning a Guinness world record, and once again in 2021 to achieve an even better resolution.
 Real-space light ptychography became available in a commercial system for live-cell imaging in 2013.
 Fourier ptychography using iterative methods was also demonstrated by Zheng et al. in 2013, a field which is growing rapidly.
 The group of Margaret Murnane and Henry Kapteyn at JILA, CU Boulder demonstrated EUV reflection ptychographic imaging in 2014.